-5.3.7 Problem solving strategies
+3.3.5 Problem solving strategies

-This form of knowledge is the basis of analysis and creativity and may involve the application of complex mental models.
-I argue that the key capabilities are those of recognition, openmindedness, backtracking and re-formulation.
-My own work in this area resulted in a published paper to identify the steps that the learner would need to undertake to formulate computer models (Millwood & Stevens 1990), based on the experience gained in formulating the Modus project to design modelling software:
+This form of knowledge is the basis of analysis and creativity and may involve the application of mental models.
+I argue that the key capabilities are those of recognition, open-mindedness, backtracking and re-formulation.
+My own work in this area resulted in a published paper to identify the steps that the learner would need to undertake to formulate computer models (Millwood and Stevens 1990), based on the experience gained in formulating the Modus project to design modelling software:

-- identifying a purpose;
+- · identifying a purpose;

-- · having concern for presentation and communication;
+- having concern for presentation and communication;

 - · constructing an interactive simulation;

 - · picturing the end-product;

-- · dentifying elements;
+- · identifying elements;

 - · characterising elements;

 - · identifying relationships and

 - · characterising relationships.

-5.3.8 Attitudes
+3.3.6 Attitudes to learning

-Learning attitudes are often the 'soft' and unrecognised aspects of knowledge in the learner, and not tested directly through summative assessment.
-I would argue that attitudes to be developed include determination, motivation, love of subject and a concern for quality & detail.
+Learning attitudes, or dispositions, are often the 'soft' and unrecognised aspects of knowledge in the learner, and not tested directly through summative assessment.
+I would argue that attitudes to be developed include determination, motivation, love of subject and a concern for quality and detail.
 Successful learners may also be patient, optimistic and persevering (Seligman 1998).
-A substantial development in my thinking in relation to attitude, inspired by collaboration with Stephen Heppell, was the concept of 'delight'.
-The challenge to script and present a Teacher's TV programme, Happiest Days (Millwood 2006), was the starting point for my own delight framework An Analysis of Delight (Millwood 2008) based on John Herons work (Heron 1992), which I articulated to explain and justify design choices in technology-enhanced education.
+A substantial development in my thinking in relation to attitudes to learning, inspired by collaboration with Stephen Heppell, was the concept of delight.
+The challenge to script and present a Teacher's TV programme, Happiest Days?
+(Millwood 2006), was the starting point for my own delight framework An Analysis of Delight (Millwood 2008a) based on John Heron's work (Heron 1992), which I designed to explain and justify design choices in technology-enhanced education.
+This framework is outlined in the Methodology section on Values driving the research.